Call closes June 15th 2019 - Submit your proposal now!

 Due to their size and more direct connection to their constituency, cities are inherently more dynamic than states.
 The most forward-thinking and trendsetting initiatives oftentimes stem from mayors or citizen associations, which spearhead a more widespread adoption of sustainable policies and habits based on the interplay between local resources and international networking.

-Suggested issues to explore: urban planning; strategies for lowering food miles; cities networks; green cities; improving quality of life in urban environments; inequalities; smart grids; pollution; science and trade; smart cities; internet-of-things; think globally, act locally; transportation; resource optimization; net-zero impact buildings.
+Suggested issues to explore: urban planning; strategies for lowering food miles; cities networks; green cities; improving quality of life in urban environments; inequalities; smart grids; pollution; carbon-neutral cities; science and trade; smart cities; internet-of-things; think globally, act locally; transportation; resource optimization; net-zero impact buildings in order to develop sustainable innovations with and for society.